-Looking for a new member of staff is a very challenging task.
-You need to be able to judge, from a relatively small window of time, if this person sitting in front of you has the right skills and knowledge and is the right fit for your school.
+Looking for a new member of teaching staff is a very challenging task.
+From a relatively small window of time, you need to judge if the person sitting in front of you has the right skills, knowledge and is the right fit for your school.

 Here we explore how to get the best out of candidates at an interview so you can make the most informed decision possible.
 This will involve deciding what questions need to be asked, what tasks are appropriate and how to assess each candidate.